Introduction - Scope and objectives; How to join the section.

 The Section on Comparative-Historical Sociology seeks to promote comparative and historical scholarship in Sociology.
 Comparative and historical scholarship is one of the oldest, most varied and distinguished traditions in sociology, now undergoing a renaissance.
 The Section seeks to promote the research, teaching and professional activities of those who work within this broad intellectual tradition.
 To this end, the Section may sponsor meetings and conferences, newsletters and publications, and other means of communication deemed appropriate by the council of this Section.

-The officers of the Section shall be a Chair, a Chair-elect, a Past-Chair, and a Secretary- Treasurer.
-The Chair- Elect shall serve for one year, after which he or she will assume the Chair.
+The officers of the Section shall be a Chair, a Chair- elect, a Past-Chair, and a Secretary-Treasurer.
+The Chair-Elect shall serve for one year, after which he or she will assume the Chair.
 The Chair shall serve for one year, after which he or she will become Past-Chair.
 The Secretary-Treasurer shall serve for a period of three years.
-There shall be a council, consisting of six members each serving for three years, with two council seats being vacated each year.
-Officers shall not succeed themselves.
-The Chair, Chair-elect, and the Secretary-Treasurer shall serve as ex officio voting members of the Council, with the Chair of the Section acting as Chair of the Council.
+There shall be a council, consisting of five members each serving for three years, with two council seats being vacated each year, and a student member whose term is one year.
+The Chair, Chair- elect, and the Secretary-Treasurer shall serve as ex officio voting members of the Council, with the Chair of the Section acting as Chair of the Council.
 The duty of the Chair-elect will be to plan the program for the Annual Meeting of the association.
 All other Section business will be handled by the Chair.
-Newsletter editor(s) shall be appointed by the Council and serve ex officio on it.
+Newsletter editors(s) shall be appointed by the Council and serve ex officio on it.
 No member can hold two offices simultaneously or serve more than two terms in any ten-year period for all official roles in the Section (except for newsletter editorship).
 If an elected officer is elected to another office, the prior office shall be declared vacant.
 If an elected office is vacated before the term is completed, it shall be filled through appointment by the Chair for the unexpired term, subject to confirmation by the Council at its next meeting.
 Only voting members of the Association shall be eligible to hold office.

 The Council shall make decisions by majority rule of its attending members, acting as the representative of the membership of the Section in order to carry out all necessary operations.
 Any action of the Section, including changes of the By-Laws, may be brought to the vote of the Section by the Council, or by a petition of 10 percent or twenty-five of the members, whichever is less.
 Questions that are interpreted by the Council to be matters of new program development or policy shall be brought before the membership for discussion.